Fairfax House: History

 Viscount Fairfax died in 1772 and his title became extinct.
 Subsequent occupants included Sir Walter Vavasour, 6th Baronet of Haslewood (1780), William Danby (1787), Peregrine Wentworth (1792), Sir John Lister Kaye, 1st Baronet Lister-Kaye of Grange (1820) and Mrs Ann Mary Pemberton (1840–65).
 At some point after this, Fairfax House, renamed St. George's Hall, became neglected and fell into disrepair, and in the late 19th and early 20th century, part of the property was used as a dance hall.
 In 1921, St George's Cinema, adjacent to Fairfax House, was opened and the building was expanded.
 It closed in 1970 and the City Council acquired the dilapidated building.
 The City sold it to York Civic Trust, which between 1982 and 1984 under architect Francis Johnson renovated the building and turned the defunct cinema's entrance into the main entrance to Fairfax House.
 The York Conservation Trust subsequently purchased the house, leasing it back to the Civic Trust.

 On the death in 1980 of Noel Terry (of the Terry's chocolate business), his collection of Georgian furniture and clocks was donated to York Civic Trust and subsequently housed in the period rooms of Fairfax House.
 The collection has since been expanded by acquisition and donation, including in summer 2017 a re-discovered wooden panel carved by Grinling Gibbons while learning his trade in York.

-York Civic Trust headquarters is in the house, which is open for the public to see the rooms and exhibitions.
+The house has a large collection of Georgian glass and is unique in that 99% of the furniture is English made making it one of the finest collections of English Georgian furniture in Europe.
+In 2023, a portrait of Elizabeth Clifford, wife of the last Viscount Fairfax, was acquired for the collection.